Software Is Not Epic

 I love making tools for people.
 And software is one kind of tool in the universe.

 But I don’t think software, or any tool, is an epic creation.
 A tool is something you make so someone else can make something.
-We know Martin Scorsese’s name, but not the names of the people who made the tools he used.
+We know Martin Scorsese’s or Toni Morrison’s names, but not the names of the people who made the tools the used.
 Why?
-Movies are epic.
+Movies and novels are epic.
 They are a first order creation, the end product of a creative mind.
 Software, except perhaps for games, are a second order creation: they are used by other people to make first order creations.
 Making great software demands creativity and hard work, but its purpose is to allow others to do work, not to be appreciated as a thing on its own.

 When I meet people who are passionate about technology, software or entrepreneurship, I realize how different I am in some ways.
 They are passionate about making tools and I share that passion.
 But above all I want to make first order, epic, amazing things.
 Novels, movies, stories, paintings, anything and everything.
 Things that deliver an experience, rather that the empty promises of salvation through productivity, the singular and empty promise driving most of the tools we make.

 Your favorite books, movies, art, and music move you in ways that have nothing to do with productivity.
 On your deathbed your best memories will be playing with your kids and loving your family, entirely ‘unproductive’ acts.
 What are the real things in the world?
 The things that matter most?
 They are things no tool can give you – they are available to you all the time if you choose them and no tool can choose the important choices for you.